Target audience: Who can use these guidelines? (please click)

 What are ‘Ecosystem Service Opportunities’? (please click)

-‘Ecosystem service opportunities’ build on an ecosystem service perspective and general economic principles for recognizing how economic instruments can influence incentives and motivate actors to safeguard ecosystems.
-Many reasons for unsustainable behavior are of economic nature.
-People degrade, convert or over-exploit the natural environment because it is profitable (or less costly) for them to do so.
+There are many reasons why people engage in unsustainable activities that harm natural ecosystems and thereby also the services provided by nature to different groups of society.
+Very often, people degrade, convert or over-exploit the natural environment because it is profitable (or less costly) for them to do so.
 Local communities often lack access to alternative products, technologies, markets and practices that could provide more sustainable income and employment alternatives.
 Moreover, the costs and benefits of conservation are often spread unevenly.
 The people who actually manage the land and its resources incur most of the cost, through restrictions on their economic activities and opportunities.
 At the same time, they often receive a disproportionately low share of the benefits.
 In such cases there is very little local-level motivation to manage land and resources in a way which will conserve biodiversity and ecosystem services.

 How is the Step-by-Step process organized? (please click)